arrectis/retrobator/README.md

 Retrobator is a nes emulator aiming to deliver a new experience.
 I plan to achieve this by:
 - Implementing rare or novel features.
-- Integrating AI for interactivity and voice control.
+- Integrating AI for interactivity and voice control (using push-to-talk).
 - Providing a platform for the community to build upon.

 ### Who is behind this? ###